cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 ---
 parent:
-  title: Understanding IBC Denoms with Gaia
+  title: Understand IBC Denoms with Gaia
 order: 0
-description: Send tokens with IBC and trace your denom, understand how denoms work.
+description: Send tokens with IBC and trace a denom, understand how denoms work.
 ---

-# Understanding IBC Denoms with Gaia
+# Understand IBC Denoms with Gaia

 One of the most powerful technologies using the Cosmos SDK is the Interblockchain Communication Protocol (IBC).
 While with Cosmos every blockchain is intended to be soverign and application specific, with IBC every blockchain can connect to another blockchain using IBC.
 This will eventually create a system of soverign but connected blockchains.